TARGENE/TMLE.jl/docs/src/index.md

 Side Notes:
 - The effect treatment value appears in the first position in the query (for instance CG is first compared to GG which is the reference).
 - As per all MLJ inputs, T and W should respect the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface
+- Y can also be either a vetor or a Tables.jl respecting interface.
+This can be useful to limit computational complexity since ``p(T|W)`` needs to be only fitted once for all targets.

 ## Tutorials